GelsonNicoletto/nx-menu-script/README.md

-# nx-menu-script
+# NX-Menu-Script

-Esta extensão tem por objetivo auxiliar desenvolvedores na customização de arquivos da lingugem MenuScript utilizados no sistema CAD Siemens NX com realses de cor nos arquivos de menu
+This extension aims to help developers customize MenuScript language files used in the Siemens NX CAD system with color enhancements

 ## Features